 Get the latest word on wine from two expert guides.

 Willows Lodge has the rare good fortune to be located in the heart of Woodinville Wine Country, home to more than 100 Washington wineries and tasting rooms.
-Our Sommeliers, Tony Berkau and Cara De Lavallade, serve our guests as knowledgeable guides to the local wine community and to our nationally acclaimed wine lists at the Barking Frog and Fireside.
+Our Sommeliers, Cara De Lavallade - Advanced Sommelier and Anthony Berkau - Director of Food & Beverage, serve our guests as knowledgeable guides to the local wine community and to our nationally acclaimed wine lists at the Barking Frog and Fireside.

 One of the most common questions I get at this time of the year, "What wine should I serve with our holiday meal?"
 Most importantly, Champagne is the answer to 99% of your questions.
 Any decent holiday toast deserves a brimming glass of bubbles and sparkling wine pairs beautifully with everything from beluga caviar to potato chips.
 Of course, nothing compares to the wines of Champagne - the combination of mineral-laden, chalky soils and hundreds of years of family, tradition, and knowledge make the region distinct and the wine singular.